At any given time, the MONSTER lair is inhabited by 13 dark denizens. Here, we describe them and their sinister signature scents.

 Cedar, bergamot, and prominent frankincense

 Dr. Frankenstein had one driving goal in his career as a scientist: to defeat death.
 He hobbled together the pieces of dead men like a jigsaw puzzle, and in a grim mockery of nature and the divine, he brought him to life.
 Seeing what he had done, the doctor fled in horror, leaving the poor monster to fend for himself.
-Thing is, we think he was onto something.
-We're not going to try raising the dead, but we like the part about stitching a buncha random stuff together.
-That's why we created the Creature by taking several scents that didn't seem to match, and creating a blend that nonetheless worked very well!
-We start with woodsy cedar, add the mellow citrus of bergamot, and top it off with a generous portion of spicy frankincense (the most dominant aspect of the scent).
+When we found him, he was wandering the forest around the Lair, aimless, alone, and in desperate need of some beard grooming assistance.
+We created this blend for him.
+We started with woodsy cedar, from the forest he had been found in, added the mellow citrus of bergamot, a fruit that matches his skin tone, and top it off with a generous portion of spicy frankincense (the most dominant aspect of the scent, and a tribute to the name of his mad creator).
 The result is a scent that is dark and a bit tangy.
-We give it to the Creature for the beard he's been growing out.
+He uses it regularly for that beard now.
 He says "oil good!" so we know we're onto something.

 Fragrance Profile: Cemetery Rose